 Vicky won a Northern Writers Award in 2014, and was shortlisted for the Jerwood/Arvon Scheme for poetry 2016/17.
 Her poem, Treatment was highly commended in the Carers UK Poetry competition 2017.
 Currently she’s working towards her first pamphlet publication.

-Vicky also works as a poetry editor for young poets, and writes content and edits for creative projects and promotional literature.
+Vicky also works as a poetry mentor and editor for young poets, and writes content and edits for creative projects and promotional literature.
 She has a Certificate in Creative Writing (University of Sheffield), a Post-Graduate Certificate in Writing and an MA in Writing (ongoing).

 In 2013, Vicky was commissioned to make a documentary exploring what it means to be a dyslexic writer.
 Dyslexic and Loving Words (available here on YouTube) encourages dyslexics to pursue a love of words through interviews with well-known dyslexic wordsmiths such as Benjamin Zephaniah and Sally Gardner and highlights some of the word-related difficulties dyslexics face.